This country-specific Q&A provides an overview of International Arbitration laws and regulations applicable in Sweden.

 The SCC case management has been fully digitized since 2013.
 From September 2019, all new SCC arbitrations are administered on the SCC Platform.
 The SCC Platform provides participants with a secure and efficient way of communicating and filing all case materials in the arbitration, such as procedural orders, submissions and exhibits, and constitutes the forum through which the SCC communicates with the parties, counsel and arbitrators throughout the proceedings.

-Since the Covid-19 pandemic outbreak in March 2020 nearly 40% of the hearings in SCC arbitration cases were conducted online.
+During the Covid-19 pandemic outbreak nearly 40 percent of the hearings in SCC arbitration cases were conducted online.
 In October 2020, the SCC conducted a survey with SCC arbitrators to learn more about the use and attitudes towards using virtual hearings.
-The survey findings suggest that the current pandemic may serve as a catalyst for renewal and improvement of the international arbitration process.
+The survey findings suggested that the pandemic may have served as a catalyst for renewal and improvement of the international arbitration process.

 In your country, does the insolvency of a party affect the enforceability of an arbitration agreement?